hridita11/GNCI-Hackathon/README.md

 ## 👩‍💻 Built by

-Subaita Mamun, Proshun Doza, Oyonti Nasir
+Oyonti Nasir, Proshun Doza, Subaita Mamun

 Built for the **Harvest Anti-Muslim Hate Hackathon**, hosted by the **Global Network on Combatting Islamophobia (GNCI)**.